Change To The Law – Certificates Of Title In Queensland

 Frequently Asked Questions

-Are paper Certificates of Title still required in Queensland?
+From what date did paper Certificates of Title stop having legal effect in Queensland?

-How can I get a copy of my property title in Queensland?
+How do I obtain a copy of my property title in Queensland now?

-Can I keep an old paper Certificate of Title?
+Can I keep my paper Certificate of Title for historical/sentimental reasons?